EAB Biological Control Agents Recovered

 • Tetrastichus planipennisi has been recovered at multiple locations in southeastern Minnesota, Twin Cities metro, and Duluth.
 These finds show that T. planipennisi can survive an extremely cold winter and are establishing and reproducing.
 These wasps were found by debarking branches and logs and examining them for wasps, dissecting EAB larva and deploying yellow pan traps.

-• Spathius galinae has been recovered from a site in Duluth, MN.
-This find shows that S. galinae can overwinter and are establishing and reproducing.
-These wasps were found by debarking branches and logs and examining them for wasps.
+• Spathius galinae has been recovered from a site in Duluth and Minneapolis, MN.
+These finds show that S. galinae can overwinter and are establishing and reproducing.
+These wasps were found by deploying yellow pan traps and debarking branches and logs and examining them for wasps.

-• Oobius agrili has been recovered from multiple locations in southeastern Minnesota and in the Twin Cities.
-EAB eggs were collected from bark samples then examined for evidence of parasitism.
+• Oobius agrili has been recovered from multiple locations in southeastern Minnesota, Twin Cities Metro area, and Duluth.
+EAB eggs were collected from bark samples then examined for evidence of parasitism and adults were recovered by deploying yellow pan traps.
 This detailed presentation showing how to look for Oobius agrili (PDF: 2.89 MB / 52 pages)

 Parasitoid Recovery Methods